josephxbrick/table_of_contents_sketch_plugin/README.md

 <img src="/readme_images/page_entry_pinning_2.png" width="380">

-The symbol instances that the plug-in adds to the TOC will be the same height as the corresponding symbol.
+The symbol instances that the plug-in adds to the TOC will always remain same height as the corresponding symbol.

 ### The TOC section-title symbol (optional)